denevell/Natch-Android/README.md

 8. I should delete post from a thread, and then see the existing thread, one post less.
 9. I should be able to edit my post
 10: I should be able to edit my thread title and content
+11: I should be able to press more to see more threads
+12: I should be able to press more to see more posts